ninjaaron/wrld/README.rst

 freak.
 So, it will work in most cases.
 One day I may implement this properly with asyncronous piping, so this won't be a problem.

+Note that, until this becomes an asyncronous pipe, this is a speed enhancement, but piping in this way consumes additional memory, which may make it infeasable for very large tasks in a low memory environment.

 There are also two buitin filters. ``@py`` allows you to use arbitrary python expressions as a filter.
 The current line or filename is available in the execution context as ``i``.